ManticoreGamesInc/platform-documentation/src/faq.md

 >**Are the things made in CORE meant to stay within the confines of the community content, or can it build to other platforms as well?**

 > Stuff made in CORE is meant to be used on the CORE platform, but 100% sharable across the platform if you so desire.
 Want the helicopters from Sniper Alley in Spellshock?
-Crtl-C, Ctrl-V, done!
+CTRL-C, CTRL-V, done!

 >**Are maps the equivalent of scenes in Unity?**